okan-saglam/Unity-MLAgents/README.md

 - Unity 2021.x or later
 - ML-Agents Toolkit v2.x
 - Python 3.8+
-- `requirements.txt` file was generated from the virtual environment:
+- `requirements.txt` file was generated from the virtual environment

 ---